MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/reference/ps/repair-akshciclustercerts.md

 ---
-title: Repair-AksHciClusterCerts for AKS on Azure Stack HCI
+title: Repair-AksHciClusterCerts for AKS on Azure Stack HCI and Windows Server
 description: The Repair-AksHciClusterCerts PowerShell command troubleshoots and fixes errors related to expired certificates for Kubernetes built-in components.
 author: mattbriggs
 ms.topic: reference